LATEST UPDATE: Google Sets a July Deadline for HTTPS

-UPDATE: Google is now warning webmasters to switch from non-secure HTTP to HTTPS, or risk losing traffic.
-The deadline is October 2017.
+This warning comes after a previous one last year where Google warned webmasters to switch from non-secure HTTP to HTTPS, or risk losing traffic.

 HTTPS (Hypertext Transfer Protocol Secure) is a way to make your website secure and protect ‘the integrity and confidentiality of your users’ data’ (Google).